Pane Casereccio

 5. Cover with an upside-down bowl and let sit for 30 minutes.

 6. Do not knead.
-Place dough in a lightly-floured bowl.
+Place dough in a lightly-floured bowl, such as the one that came with your mixer.
 Cover bowl with plastic wrap and place in the refrigerator (41°F) for 16 to 24 hours.
 This slow rise develops the bread’s flavor.
+It should double in size.

 b.
-Place two bread pans on the same rack, one on each side of the cast-iron pan.
+Place two metal bread pans on the same rack, one on each side of the pizza steel / cast-iron pan.
 These will be used for steaming.

 c.
 Preheat the oven to 500°F for one hour.

 e.
-Separately, microwave 1 cup of water until it is boiling gently.
+Separately, microwave 1 cup of water until it is boiling gently, about 3-4 minutes.

 f.
 Use tongs to transfer three hot towels into each of the bread pans in the oven.
 Pour 1/2 cup of boiling water, as well, into each.